jneimantokbox/annotation-widget/README.md

 ```

 ### Attaching the Toolbar to a Subscriber
-When new streams are created, you can attach the annotation canvases to each subscriber.
+When new streams are created, attach the annotation canvases for each subscriber and add those to the toolbar.

 ```javascript
 var subscriber = session.subscribe(stream, subscriberDiv.id);